MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/avg-aggfunction.md

 **Arguments**

 * *Expr*: Expression that will be used for aggregation calculation.
+Records with `null` values are ignored and not accounted for the calculation.

 **Returns**